Markol17/AI-Exercise-Tracker/README.md

-# Vero Wellness - Computer Vision Fitness Tracking POC
+# AI Exercise Tracker - Computer Vision Fitness Tracking

 A proof-of-concept system for real-time multi-person fitness tracking using computer vision, featuring exercise recognition, rep counting, and identity enrollment.
 Built as a TypeScript monorepo with shared packages and type-safe APIs.